 An audience wants to learn about how you managed and weathered a storm because in all likelihood, they are reading or listening to you because they are seeking guidance.

-3. Being too narrow with your messaging
+Thought Leadership Mistake 3: Being too narrow with your expertise

 Be prepared to broaden your story / messaging / advice to topical issues.
 Many people struggle to understand that they, or their business, is not the story.
 The reality is your advice is the story.

 Say you want to talk about your plan for creating a sustainable food system for example.
 There may not be opportunities to write about that this week or this month, because most things in the media require a ‘news hook’. (no PR agency can control what journalists want to write about no matter what they charge!).
-But there may be a journalist who is seeking an commentator on the effects of food supply from UK floods earlier this year.
+But there may be a journalist who is seeking a commentator on the effects of food supply from UK floods earlier this year.
 The chances are, if you work in food sustainability you can probably comment on this – even if the messaging doesn’t directly promote your business.

 On the other side of that, you can muddy your image by being an expert on too many things.